ThomWright/ThomWright.github.io/_posts/2023-04-06-designing-for-failure.md

 First, I’ll be using these terms a lot and I think it’s worth defining what I mean by them.

+System

+: An independent software application.
+This could be e.g. a microservice, a database, or a large third party such as a bank (which itself will likely be comprised of many internal systems).
+Systems communicate with each other over a network.

+  This is quite generic, so I'll often use the term **application** when referring to the system we're primarily focusing on.

+Operation

-- **Operation**&nbsp;– A logical unit of work.
+: A logical unit of work.
 Operations form a tree, and might consist of several read or write sub-operations.

-    This is quite generic, so I'll often just use the term **request** instead, especially for top-level operations.
+  Again, this is quite generic, so I'll often just use the term **request** instead, especially for top-level operations.

+Write

-- **Write**&nbsp;– An operation which changes state, e.g. of a database, file system, message queue, or even the physical world.
+: An operation which changes state, e.g. of a database, file system, message queue, or even the physical world.

+Read

-- **Read**&nbsp;– An operation which inspects state but does not change it.
+: An operation which inspects state but does not change it.

+Side effect

-- **Side effect**&nbsp;– An observable state change caused by a write.
+: An observable state change caused by a write.

+Crash

-- **Crash**&nbsp;– A shorthand for various issues including unexpected process termination and network partitions which result in an operation never finishing.
+: A shorthand for various issues including unexpected process termination and network partitions which result in an operation never finishing.

 A quick example: updating a username.
 This is a *write operation*.
-The system performing this operation might need to *read* from another system (to e.g. check authentication/authorisation) and then *write* the new username to a database.
+The application performing this operation might need to *read* from another system (to e.g. check authentication and authorisation) and then *write* the new username to a database.
 It would look like this, where each `|- X -|` span is an operation:

 ```text
 Application |-- Request ---------------|